NxPKG/khulnasoft-docs/content/dns/manage-dns-records/how-to/create-zone-apex.md

 # Create a record on your zone apex

-When you add a domain to Cloudflare, you may also need to create a DNS record on your zone apex (`example.com`).
+When you add a domain to Khulnasoft, you may also need to create a DNS record on your zone apex (`example.com`).

 To do this, create a corresponding [`A`, `AAAA`, or `CNAME` record](/dns/manage-dns-records/how-to/create-dns-records/) using `@` for the **Name**.